 At first he gulped like a fish out of water, unable to catch his breath.
 Then he vomited.
 Everything he had eaten came up, painfully.
 Measuredly.

-And then he screamed and sobbed.
+And then he screamed.
 An eternity later — which was probably only seconds — he sobbed.
 And he asked me one pointed question I will never get out of my head:

 “Why weren’t you there to save me?”